OpenEvalProject/evals/manuscripts/elife-64922/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/64922/elife-64922-fig5-v2.jpg)

-**Figure 5.:** 528–873 structure.(A) Overall structure of Synj1528–873 (green) with the Y793, R800, and Y849 residues represented as blue, magenta, and purple sticks, respectively.
+**Figure 5.:** (A) Overall structure of Synj1528–873 (green) with the Y793, R800, and Y849 residues represented as blue, magenta, and purple sticks, respectively.
 The Y793 residue is present in a loop close to the active site, while R800 is present in the active site.
 The Y849 residue, on the other hand, is buried in the core of the 5PPase domain.
 The Mg2+-ion is represented as an orange sphere and the substrate, diC8-PI(3,4,5)P3, as yellow sticks.
 (B) Close-up view on Y793 and R800 and their surrounding residues.
 Y793 forms a hydrogen bond with Y786 and with the main chain of P782 (grey dashes) to potentially stabilize the conformation of the loop.
 R800 forms multiple hydrogen bonds with the 4 P group of diC8-PI(3,4,5)P3 (grey dashes).
 (C) Close-up view on Y849 and its surrounding residues.
 Y849 is buried in the hydrophobic core, where it forms a hydrogen bond with E775 and with the main chain NH of V808 (grey dashes).

 Similar to Y793, the R800 residue is located in the P4IM, just before the conserved sequence motif P(A/S)W(C/T)DR(I/V)L. However, in contrast to the Y793 residue, its side chain is pointing into the active site and directly interacts with the substrate via multiple (charged) hydrogen bonds with the 4 P group (Figure 5A,B).
 The clinical R800C mutation has a clear impact on the overall 5PPase activity (kcat/KM) of Synj1528–873, with the extent of the effect varying depending on the substrate.
 The largest overall effect is also here observed for IP3 with a 900-fold decrease of kcat/KM due to the mutation, while the kcat/KM value decreases 54-, 12-, 2-, and 1.2-fold for diC8-PI(4,5)P2, diC8-PI(3,4,5)P3, diC8-PI(3,5)P2, and diC8-PI(5)P, respectively (Figure 4—figure supplement 3A, Figure 4—figure supplement 3—source data 1).
 From these values it is clear that the R800C mutation has a pronounced effect on the 5PPase reaction for substrates containing a phosphate group on position 4, while the mutation has almost no effect on the reaction for substrates without the 4 P group (Figure 4—figure supplement 3B).
 This effect on kcat/KM is due to a combination of effects on catalytic turnover (kcat) and binding (KM).
 The mutation has a rather small but consistent effect on binding of the 4-P-containing substrates.
 On the other hand, the R800C mutation has a very high impact on the kcat value of IP3, which could be caused by misalignment of this smaller substrate in the active site pocket if the interaction with the R800 sidechain is lost.
 Also for diC8-PI(4,5)P2 a significant effect of the R800C mutation on kcat is observed, which indicates that R800 contributes to substrate turnover via its interaction with the 4 P group, potentially by properly aligning it for catalysis (see Discussion).
 Rather unexpectedly, only a small effect on kcat is observed for the R800C mutation using diC8-PI(3,4,5)P3 as a substrate (Figure 4—figure supplement 3A).